-- 120. Closed-System E-Vapor products-cig-a-likes, closed-system tanks and closed-system pods-offer a simple, convenient, discrete, and relatively inexpensive alternative to traditional (combustible) cigarettes.
+119. Closed-System E-Vapor products - cig-a-likes, closed-system tanks and closed-system pods - offer a simple, convenient, discrete, and relatively inexpensive alternative to traditional (combustible) cigarettes.
 Closed-System E-Vapor products use scentless smoke that quickly disperses.
-Closed-System E-Vapor products are easy to store in your pocket, difficult to break, and have sufficient battery life to last through the day. - 121.
-The Closed-System E-Vapor market does not include open-tank e-vapor products.
-Closed-System E-Vapor products are largely sold in different channels than open-tank e-vapor products, and open-tank customers tend to seek a different experience than closed-system customers. - 122.
-Manufacturers sell their Closed-System E-Vapor products directly to consumers and entities.
+Closed-System E-Vapor products are easy to store in your pocket, difficult to break, and have sufficient battery life to last through the day.

+120. The Closed-System E-Vapor market does not include open-tank e-vapor products.
+Closed-System E-Vapor products are largely sold in different channels than open-tank e-vapor products, and open-tank customers tend to seek a different experience than closed-system customers.

+121. Manufacturers sell their Closed-System E-Vapor products directly to consumers and entities.
 The vast majority of Closed-System E-Vapor products are sold through a multi-outlet channel, which consists primarily of convenience stores.
 Convenience stores offer a limited range of Closed-System E-Vapor products, focusing on the highest velocity brands.
-In contrast, open-tank e-vapor products are sold almost exclusively at dedicated vape shops, retail outlets that typically carry an extensive selection of E-Liquids and parts for open-tank products and offer a high level of customer service. - E-Vapor products.
-Unlike Closed-System E-Vapor, open tank products offer a customizable and engaging experience because customers can select from (and mix together) a wide assortment of E-Liquids and customize the individual components of an open-tank system, such as the battery, heating coil, and atomizer (which houses the heating coil). - 124.
-Due to their customizable and complex design, open-tank e-vapor products are more expensive than Closed-System E-Vapor and require more technical know-how. - 125.
-Defendants understood and defined the Closed-System E-Vapor market to exclude opentank e-vapor products.
+In contrast, open-tank e-vapor products are sold almost exclusively at dedicated vape shops, retail outlets that typically carry an extensive selection of E-Liquids and parts for open-tank products and offer a high level of customer service.

+122. Open-tank products also offer a different experience to customers than Closed-System E-Vapor products.
+Unlike Closed-System E-Vapor, open tank products offer a customizable and engaging experience because customers can select from (and mix together) a wide assortment of E-Liquids and customize the individual components of an open-tank system, such as the battery, heating coil, and atomizer (which houses the heating coil).

+123. Due to their customizable and complex design, open-tank e-vapor products are more expensive than Closed-System E-Vapor and require more technical know-how.

+124.Defendants understood and defined the Closed-System E-Vapor market to exclude opentank e-vapor products.
 In a March 2018 Presentation, Altria included the following slide:

+Case No. 20-cv-02345-WHO --------------------------